-It’s January 2019, and if you’re a job seeker, you know what that means: Time to kick things into high gear!
-New year equals new you, so it’s a good time to get into a positive psychological mindset and make a start on your job search.
-Doing this at the beginning of the year will allow you to begin your search with fresh eyes.
+It’s January, and if you’re a job seeker, you know what that means: Time to kick things into high gear!
+A new year equals a new you, so it’s a good time to get into a positive psychological mindset and make a start on your job search.
+Doing this at the beginning of the year will allow you to begin your job search in January with fresh eyes.
+In this post, first, we will understand why January is the best time to start looking for jobs.
+Secondly, we will discuss how to make a job search strategy in January.

 In 2013, the 7th January was declared ‘National Job Hunt Day’ as a staggering 11.8 million people began looking for a new role.
 January is one of, if not the, busiest times of the year for job applications.
 Nine out of 10 of Monster.com’s busiest days for job applications last year were during the first month of the year, with the most significant spike landing on January 27, a day when the number of job applications grew to 75% above the daily average.